 Figure 1 – Structure of haptic media

-Experiences, perceptions; channels, and bands also contain metadata, which does not depend on time.
+Experiences, perceptions, channels, and bands also contain metadata, which do not depend on time.

 A perception may additionally contain an effect library comprising haptic effect definitions.
 Bands may reference haptic effects in their containing perception’s effect library.